Adding 9 Facts: Make 10 Strategy and a Simple Finger Trick

 Traditional Strategies for Developing +9 Facts

-The actual objects can vary (using small erasers is popular now) and the way the equation is written out may be different (some make two equations), but the basic idea is that students are moving objects to make a 10 and describing the relationship of the two
+The actual objects can vary (using small erasers is popular now), and the way the equation is written out may be different (some make two equations), but the basic idea is that students are moving objects to make a 10 and describing the relationship of the two addition facts.

-I have a great post about Developing Strategies to Use 10 as a Benchmark Number.
-In it I write about using compensation, making 10, adding 10 and using 10 to add and subtract.
+I have a post about Developing Strategies to Use 10 as a Benchmark Number.
+In it, I write about using compensation, making 10, adding 10, and using 10 to add and subtract.
 These strategies work for many students.

 The above strategy and model are what students are taught in a traditional math lesson.
-They’re great math models and give students ample practice developing their math fluency and work with numbers.
+They’re solid math models and give students ample practice developing their math fluency and work with numbers.

 However, they didn’t quite work for us.
 I think partly it was my son’s age and maturity level.
-He is at the end of Kindergarten and this is traditionally a first-grade skill.
-He showed aptitude in his make 10 facts, patterns in writing numbers, and in his 10+ facts, so he definitely had all the prerequisite skills.
+He is at the end of Kindergarten, and this is traditionally a first-grade skill.
+He showed aptitude for making 10-fact tables, recognizing patterns in writing numbers, and his 10+ facts, so he definitely had all the prerequisite skills.

 There were just too many moving pieces with the above strategies.

-There’s nothing wrong with the process, but as I tried explaining it using base-10 blocks or ten frames or any other manipulative, my son got lost with all of the pieces.
-When I wrote it down as 9+7 and 10+6 he could solve the problems but there was no use of a make 10 strategy that we had just reviewed.
-I needed a simpler way for him to use the strategy that didn’t require so many pieces and numbers AND that didn’t allow him to revert to counting all of the pieces.
+There’s nothing wrong with the process, but as I tried to explain it using base-10 blocks, ten frames, or any other manipulative, my son got lost with all the pieces.
+When I wrote it down as 9+7 and 10+6, he could solve the problems, but he didn’t use the make 10 strategy we had just reviewed.
+I needed a simpler way for him to use the strategy that didn’t require so many pieces and numbers and didn’t let him revert to counting all the pieces.

-The following is a little trick that I discovered while working with my son in adding +9 facts.
-I’m sure that I’m not the only one to “discover” this trick and it’s not really a trick at all.
+The following is a little trick that I discovered while working with my son on adding +9 facts.
+I’m sure that I’m not the only one to “discover” this trick, and it’s not really a trick at all.

 We call it a shortcut or a trick, but it’s really the same math strategy he learned when using the 10 frames or base-10 blocks, but without the moving pieces.
-The pieces were too distracting and he lost the mathematical thinking.
+The pieces were too distracting, and he lost his mathematical thinking.

 The reason this method works so well for us is that it takes away most of the models and numbers and puts it into the child’s head.
-While moving manipulative and drawing circles to make 10 is great, it also still encourage students to count one by one.
+While moving manipulatives and drawing circles to make 10 are great, they still encourage students to count one by one.

 The only thing required in this strategy is the problem and fingers.
 Yes, I still encourage my kids to use their fingers, even my oldest.
-Most students have 10 fingers and it’s the best tool they have to use to solve math equations.
+Most students have 10 fingers, and they’re the best tool they have for solving math equations.

 The shortest way to explain it is to show the smaller digit on your fingers, take one and give it to the 9.
 Ask, “how much is left?”
 Add 10 to it.

-As I mentioned, there’s a few prerequisite skills needed to successful use this method.
+As I mentioned, a few prerequisite skills are needed to successfully use this method.
 One, students need to know that 9+1 is 10 and that they’re lowering 1 finger to give it to the 9 to make 10 (this is compensation).
 We establish this concept at the beginning, but we don’t repeat it each time.

 Two, students need to know their 10+ facts to automaticity, especially the 10+2 through 10+8 facts.
 They need to be able to see 6 and know that 10 more is 16.

 We put so much emphasis on making 10 that we forget that it’s not really about the 9 or the 10.
 That’s part of the strategy, but not the “answer”.
-By focusing on the other digit and putting it on our fingers, we have simplified the problem to its basic pieces.
+By focusing on the other digit and placing it on our fingers, we have reduced the problem to its basic components.

 More Resources for Developing Single-Digit Addition Strategies

-Here are a few more resources that may be helpful as you help your students develop a variety of addition strategies for single-digit addition.
+Here are a few more resources that may be helpful as you support your students in developing a variety of strategies for single-digit addition.

 Jessica BOschen